 Have you seen any memorable exhibitions in recent years?

 The photography exhibition in 21er Haus is quite memorable as its concept did not have a concept.
 The curators selected a group of the most interesting contemporary photographers without having any thematic connection.
 Due to this, the viewer produces references themselves which is both exciting and courageous.
 But this doesn’t mean that thematic presentations and group exhibitions, like biographical and historical renovations are uninteresting.
 21er Haus has also a very good museum shop: Salon für Kunstbuch – Salon for Art Book.
-It isn’t merely a museum shop however, but an adaptation of a project of the the homonymous project, which was specifically conceived for a space in Area 7 and is also funded by departure.
+It isn’t merely a museum shop however, but an adaptation of a project of the the homonymous project, which was specifically conceived for a space in Area 7 and is also funded by the Vienna Business Agency.